 Why Switch to a Concorde RG-442 SLA Battery for Your Embraer Legacy, ERJ 135 &145 Aircraft?

 Why Switch to a Concorde RG-442 SLA Battery for Your Embraer Legacy, ERJ 135 & 145 Aircraft?

-What are the Different Kinds of Aircraft Batteries?
+What are the 2 Primary Types of Aircraft Batteries?

-Sealed Lead Acid batteries (SLA or SLAB) are best known for being maintenance-free and spill-proof (more on this below).
-These batteries are also known as valve regulated lead acid (VRLA) batteries because they have pressure relief valves that control the battery’s internal pressure.
+Sealed Lead Acid batteries (SLA or SLAB) are best known for being maintenance-free and spill-proof.
+These aircraft batteries are also known as valve regulated lead acid (VRLA) batteries because they have pressure relief valves that control the battery’s internal pressure.
 The valves open to release pressure that could build up if the battery is overcharged.
 Under normal conditions, pressure is minimized due to the internal recombination of hydrogen and oxygen gases formed during the charging process.

 Nickel Cadmium (Ni-Cd) batteries are made up of cells containing interleaved electrodes and a separator system with a gas barrier.
 This barrier prevents oxygen recombination (which could inhibit the cells’ ability to charge) and helps to ensure a low and stable current in the event of overcharge.
 If the barrier becomes damaged or worn out, the cells will not charge, resulting in a drop in voltage.
 Continuing to charge a battery that has cells with a compromised gas barrier could result in the cells drying out and battery failure.

-Ni-Cd batteries are also vented, allowing for the release of gas within the battery but preventing the escape of the electrolytes.
+A Ni-Cd battery is also vented, allowing for the release of gas within the battery but preventing the escape of the electrolytes.
 The vent valves are removable to facilitate water addition, which is a key part of the maintenance activity when the battery comes through the shop.

-Ni-Cd batteries are made with nickel-plated copper cell links and nickel-plated copper nuts.
+Ni-Cd aircraft batteries are made with nickel-plated copper cell links and nickel-plated copper nuts.

 Maintenance

 Like other SLA batteries, the Concorde’s Recombinant Gas (RG®) 442 SLA battery is maintenance-free.
-Gases recombine within the battery, meaning that the battery does not require water replenishment like Ni-Cd batteries.
+Gases recombine within the battery, meaning that the battery does not require water replenishment like a Ni-Cd battery.
 It is also spill-proof, saving the airframe from corrosion due to electrolyte overspray or spillage.

+Why Switch to a Concorde RG-442 SLA Battery for Your Embraer Legacy, ERJ 135 &145 Aircraft?